ryankim0709/machine_learning-artificial_intelligence/Data_Normalization/readme.md

-## Data Normalisation
+## Data Normalization

-Data normalisation is the process of standardizing data.
+Data normalization is the process of standardizing data.
 We do this to bring all of our data to a uniform scale.

-Data normalisation is needed because if there is a large variance in the data, then the AI can develop a **bias** which will yield to incorrect results.
+Data normalization is needed because if there is a large variance in the data, then the AI can develop a **bias** which will yield to incorrect results.

 **Why?**